-At four months old, your child is hitting some pretty big milestones.
-She is officially out of the 4th trimester and is starting to find her footing in many ways.
-She is likely more alert, is able to stay awake for longer stretches, and feels a bit more adjusted to life outside the womb.
+At 4 months old, your child is hitting some pretty big milestones.
+They are officially out of the fourth trimester and is starting to find their footing in many ways.
+They are likely more alert, able to stay awake for longer stretches, and feel a bit more adjusted to life outside the womb.

 Up until month four, babies have fairly sporadic sleep and have difficulty separating daytime and nighttime sleep.
-It is very common for infants to go in and out of sleep every 20-40 minutes for the first few months of life.
+It is very common for infants to go in and out of sleep every 20 to 40 minutes for the first few months of life.

-This is because an infant's 24-hour sleep cycle is not yet established, and around four-months old is when this shift starts to happen—hence why your baby's sleep patterns seem to dramatically change.
+This is because an infant's 24-hour sleep cycle is not yet established, and around 4 months old is when this shift starts to happen—hence why your baby's sleep patterns seem to dramatically change.

-I like to call this stage progression rather than regression because ultimately that is what is going on.
-While it might not be a milestone you are keen on celebrating, it is certainly a sign that your baby is right on track in her development.
+I like to call this stage a sleep progression rather than a sleep regression because ultimately that is what is going on.
+While it might not be a milestone you are keen on celebrating, it is certainly a sign that your baby is right on track in their development.

 This might seem a bit obvious, given the term “four-month regression," but the timeframe that each child experiences this shift will range.
-For some babies, you will start to notice a change around three months, and for some it might be closer to five months.
+For some babies, you will start to notice a change around 3 months, and for some it might be closer to 5 months.

 First, try not to worry.
 Although it can feel like a bit of a storm, the 4-month sleep regression is also an exciting time for you and your baby.
-She will be looking to you to help navigate her through this time—and there are many ways you can do that.
+They will be looking to you to help navigate through this time—and there are many ways you can do that.

 1. Log your baby's activity

-Similarly, her naps might start to shorten and feel less structured, so keeping track of specific times throughout the day will help guide you during this process.
+Similarly, their naps might start to shorten and feel less structured, so keeping track of specific times throughout the day will help guide you during this process.